-Disease of red blood cells caused by an autosomal recessive single gene defect in the beta chain of hemoglobin (HbA), which results in sickle cell hemoglobin (HbS).
+Sickle cell anemia is a disease of red blood cells.
+It is caused by an autosomal recessive single gene defect in the beta chain of hemoglobin, which results in production of sickle cell hemoglobin (HbS).

 Sickle cells can obstruct blood flow and break down prematurely, and are associated with varying degrees of anemia.